threader/OneFileLinux/README.md

 ### 5. Reboot

 Reboot to run OneFileLinux.
-Once you've done, type `reboot` in Linux console and go back to macOS.
+Once you've done, type `reboot` in Linux console and go back to you'r OS.
 Every time when you need it again, follow steps 2 and 4 from recovery console.

 ## Run on PC
 There are few ways how to run OneFileLinux on PC motherboard.
 Some motherboards have builtin UEFI Shell that can run any efi binary from console.
+Some laptops, HP in particular, has a nice .efi file browser if you hit F9, no idea about the current state of that.
 I will describe setup process for my old ThinkPad X220 that doesn't have UEFI shell.
+It can also be run via GRUB.

 #### 1. Copy OneFileLinux.efi to EFI partition

 If you use Windows 10 installed in EFI mode, you have EFI system partition 100 MB in size.
-You need to find out how to mount by itself.
+You can mount the ESD/EFI partition to w: using this PowerShell command:
+'''
+mountvol w: /S
+'''

 You can do this with OneFileLinux.efi run from USB flash or any other linux distro.

 #### 2. Add NVRAM boot option